krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmin_local.rst

     Sets the key of the principal to a random value

 **-pw** *password*
     Set the password to the specified string.
-Not recommended.
+Using this option in a script may expose the password to other users on the system via the process list.

-**-e** "*enc*:*salt* ..."
+**-e** *enc*:*salt*,...
     Uses the specified list of enctype-salttype pairs for setting the key of the principal.
-The quotes are necessary if there are multiple enctype-salttype pairs.
-This will not function against kadmin daemons earlier than krb5-1.2.
-See
-    :ref:`Supported_Encryption_Types_and_Salts` for possible values.

 **-keepold**
-    Keeps the previous kvno's keys around.
-This flag is usually not necessary except perhaps for TGS keys.
-Don't use this flag unless you know what you're doing.
-This option is not supported for the LDAP database.
+    Keeps the existing keys in the database.
+This flag is usually not necessary except perhaps for ``krbtgt`` principals.

 Example:

  ::

     kadmin: cpw systest